 Need help with writing but can't get to campus?
 Online tutoring is accessible anywhere you have an Internet connection.
 To schedule an online tutoring session simply indicate when reserving your session that you would prefer an online appointment.

-Although these links serve as a good starting point for getting extra independent help, any student struggling with course content should always contact their instructor, academic counselor, or book an appointment with the CLA writing tutor for more guidance.
+Although these links serve as a good starting point for getting extra independent help, any student struggling with course content should always contact their instructor, Student Services Advisor, or book an appointment with the CLA writing tutor for more guidance.

 - APA Online